7 Reasons Divorce Feels Like a Death

 7. Family May Not Understand or Be Supportive

-People can be powerful, particularly your own parents or other family members, so don't let them cause you to feel regret or remorse.
-You're only responsible for your own feelings and reactions; not theirs.
-I can't tell you how many people have said this to me over the years…friends with similar experiences, therapists, and even strangers.
+People can be influential, particularly your parents or other family members, so don't let them cause you to feel regret or remorse.
+You're only responsible for your feelings and reactions; not theirs.
+I can't tell you how many people have said this to me over the years--friends with similar experiences, therapists, and even strangers.

-So the next time you make the decision to release something or someone that is stifling your happiness and growth, and a person has the audacity to accuse you of giving up or being weak, remind yourself of the difference.
+So the next time you decide to release something or someone that is stifling your happiness and growth, and a person dares to accuse you of giving up or being weak, remind yourself of the difference.
 Remind yourself that you don’t need anyone’s permission or approval to live your life in the way that feels right.
 No one has the authority to tell you who to be or how to live.
 No one gets to decide what your life should look like or who should be a part of it.
 No one, but you.”

 — Daniell Koepke